Arizona Divorce | Can You Remove Your Name from the Mortgage?

 Would Our Free Initial Consultation Help?
 Click Here

 What I Do:

-I specialize in helping couples who plan to divorce avoid making expensive and long-lasting mistakes with their marital home.
+1. I help people who own a home together, and plan to separate and/or divorce, avoid making very expensive and long-lasting mistakes with their co-owned home.

-Although my information can help anyone who plans to divorce, it is best suited for those who are not contesting the divorce (too much) and are as amicable as possible.
+2. Although my information can help anyone who plans to divorce, it is best suited for those who are not contesting the divorce (too much) and are as amicable as possible.

 How Do I Do This?

-I explain to our clients how their decisions with respect to the home can impact their quality of life for many years to come.
+5. I'll explain to my clients how their decisions with respect to the home will impact their quality of life for many years to come, positively or negatively.

 6. I'll explain how the information I can provide will help my clients make better decisions for their future.